 With the support of my husband and family, I ventured out to find a job that aligned more closely with my passions and what I believe.
 I longed to do good work, to feel great about what I did day in and day out, and to work in a positive environment with people who shared a similar drive to make a difference.
 This led me to focus on nonprofit job opportunities.

-Never in a million years would I have imagined myself leaving my job to start my own organic skincare business—I'm a science mind that knew nothing of business!
+Never in a million years would I have imagined myself leaving my job to start my own organic, eco-friendly skincare business—I'm a science mind who knew nothing of business!
 It goes to show, we never know exactly where life may take us, but with a little faith and dedication, the possibilities are truly endless when we allow ourselves to try.

 To learn more about why I started Simply Smita click here.